khosea-data/African-Economic-Growth-and-Investment-opportunities-Dashboard/README.md

 ![image](https://github.com/user-attachments/assets/f26ae48b-dc72-4986-82a6-f2248ee7c5e6)

-## A bar chart of Regional agricultural GDP contribution where Western Africa is the leading in agriculture sectorwise with $572.7B
+#### A bar chart illustrating regional agricultural GDP contributions shows that Western Africa leads the sector with a contribution of $572.7 billion